ipv6 filtering

 Most networks are asymmetric, meaning the source-destination path differs from the reverse direction.
 An IP packet traversing from source A to destination B will take a different return path.
 Traditional monitoring systems misrepresent the BGP table with inaccurate source ASN due to the shared nature of asymmetric routing.

-Most legacy systems don’t offer accurate, complete AS-Path information leading to false positives and the inability to determine friend from foe.
+Most legacy systems don’t offer accurate, complete AS-Path information, leading to false positives and the inability to determine friend from foe.
 It’s far better for the solution to peer BGP with the customer, extract NetFlow / IPFIX BGP / sFlow locally, and then correlate the data to provide a unified source of truth.

-• A key point: IPFIX BGP
+A key point: IPFIX BGP

 BGP data can be correlated with IPFIX data so that the paths available in the network are shown, what paths are being used, and the traffic volume on each path between autonomous systems.
-BGP IPFIX Analysis correlates IPFIX records with BGP routing info to visualize AS paths and how much traffic is traversing these paths in real-time.
-IPFIX BGP: Analysis correlates IPFIX records with BGP routing info to visualize AS paths and how much traffic is traversing these paths in real-time.
+BGP IPFIX Analysis correlates IPFIX records with BGP routing info to visualize AS paths and how much traffic is traversing these paths in real time.
+IPFIX BGP: Analysis correlates IPFIX records with BGP routing info to visualize AS paths and how much traffic is traversing these paths in real time.

 Origin ASN and Peer ASN provide the data flow endpoints, and NetFlow is used in the middle.
-We can utilize GeoIP Information and analyze the county, region, and city.
+We can utilize GeoIP Information to analyze the county, region, and city.
 Correlate this with the complete AS-Path list, and you now have a full view of the source and destination paths with all the details of the middle points.

 Conclusion: